mobmewireless/true_queue/README.md

 ### The Redis Backend

+An indicative add performance is around 100,000 values stored in 20s: 5K/s write.

-An indicative value is around 200,000 values stored and retrieved in 89s: ~2.2k/s read/write.
+An indicative normal workflow performance is 200,000 values stored and retrieved in 1 minute: ~3K/s read-write

 It's also reasonably memory efficient because it uses hashes instead of plain strings to store values.
 200,000 values used 20MB (with each value 10 bytes).

 ### The Memory Backend

 The memory backend only stores keys within the process space.
-This is a major limitation currently.

 But performance is *very* good.
 It does 200,000 read/write in around 5s, which is ~40K/s read/write.

+### The ZeroMQ Backend

+The zeromq backend is currently experimental.
+It's meant to do these things:

+* Very fast queue adds (5s for 100,000 keys)
+* Consistent reads
+* Eventual consistency via a Redis backend (this is currently not implemented)
+* A listener based queue interface where a client can request a message rather than messages being pushed down the wire (i.e. 'subscribe' to a queue) (again, not implemented yet)

 # {include:file:TODO.md}